-The castle is built to a rough circular shape, with a gatehouse in the north defended by twin towers.
+The castle is built to a roughly circular shape, with a gatehouse in the north defended by twin towers.
 To the east is the main hall with cellars for storage beneath.
 Beside the hall is a projecting tower called the Lyons Den Tower, or Machel Tower, which probably was used by the lord and his family for accommodation.

-Near the tower and hall is the chapel site, while in the centre of the the inner courtyard is a small dovecote.
+Near the tower and hall is the chapel site, while in the centre of the inner courtyard is a small dovecote.
 Also near the chapel are the remains of the well, an essential part of castle life.
 Against the south wall is the Main Tower, rising 3 storeys.
 Around the inside of the wall were service buildings, and to the east of the gatehouse is a circular guard tower, or Troutbeck Tower, with a dungeon chamber at the base and a garderobe above.

 The curtain wall is a fascinating piece of construction.
 It was very obviously built by different teams of workmen, and you can see where two gangs met by the vertical break in the stonework.

-Finds from the castle are on display at the Kendal Museum, whee you can also purchase a guidebook to the site.
+Finds from the castle are on display at the Kendal Museum, where you can also purchase a guidebook to the site.
 There are no facilities at the castle site, but there are several information panels around the castle, with history and illustrations showing how people lived here in the medieval period and how the castle might have looked.